“If it’s really a revolution, it doesn’t take us from point A to point B, it takes us from point A to chaos.

 In 2019, we face an inversion of the economics of information.
 When the ability to send a message is a scarce resource, as it was in 1787, you’re less likely to use those mechanisms to transmit trivial updates.
 Today, the extreme ease of information transfer invites casualness which begets the inconsequential.
 Swimming in these waters is leaving us open to far more noise masquerading as signal than in eras past.

 Many of us can attest that the time between considering what we want to say and getting to say it has shrunk to minutes or seconds, and the messages we send are increasingly frequent and bite-sized, thought out on-the-fly.
 When this dynamic compounds over time and spreads across the human culture, with both individuals and institutions taking part, we find ourselves experiencing the cognitive equivalent of a distributed denial-of-service attack through an endless torrent of “news,” opinion, analysis and comment.
 Just ask the Macedonian teenagers making bank churning out fake news articles.

-To make sense of this, we’ll need design patterns, technologies, narratives, and maybe even whole disciplines which don’t exist yet.
-The decline of broadcast consensus brings an enormous, painful loss of clarity about our world, but it simultaneously creates opportunities for voices who were missing in eras past.
+To make sense of this, we need new design patterns, technologies, narratives, and disciplines.
+The decline of broadcast consensus leaves us grappling with a painful loss of clarity, yet it simultaneously creates opportunities for voices who were missing in eras past.
 We’ve sailed off the side of the map, into waters not yet charted.
 Now, we’re called on to relearn how to navigate, even as our instruments are rendered useless.
 And we need all the help we can get.